TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 ## 3. Pricing Estimates for Example Studies
 We can make pricing estimates for running a study by considering two different example studies.
-Each example study will contain 100 posts and 30 sources.
+Each example study will contain 100 posts and 30 sources (with avatar images).
 We will assume that the size of the avatar images of each source is 50KB.

 ### 3.1.
 Usage Estimates of The Misinformation Game